+Recruitment and Engagement

+- The target population and the areas of Indianapolis to be served, including an explanation of the population's characteristics and unique barriers to work, and the number of youth and young adults to receive services; - How these activities will take place virtually or by following social distancing protocols as we continue to navigate these unprecedented times with COVID-19;

+Empowerment

+- The service elements to be delivered to participants directly by the respondent and the service elements for which partners will coordinate; - How the proposed services align with the skill requirements of regional job and career opportunities, including the education or training needed to develop the requisite job skills - foundational, occupational, and/or employability skills;

+- How the innovative methods of the proposed service delivery plan will ensure increased engagement of Opportunity Youth in the YES and lead to positive education, training, and employment outcomes; and - How the proposed service delivery plan will offer the Talent Bound suite of experiences to participants (see page 26 for full definitions); - The coaching methods and practices used to assist participants with career advising, goal setting, education or training navigation, job readiness training, financial education and services, barrier identification and removal, motivational supports, etc. - The assessment tools and activities to be utilized to deliver employability (soft) skills, labor market information, resumes, applications, cover letters, job search and interview skills, etc.

+Employment

+- Regarding job search and placement services, and job retention and career advancement through the ABC continuum supports; - How do you plan to help participants obtain A job? - How do you plan to move participants from A job to B or C jobs? - o What type of technical assistance might you need to adjust your coaching model to meet these goals? - An in-depth explanation of the Talent Intern work experiences and career-connected learning activities to be offered and the partners established to deliver these opportunities; - For providers who have received YES Indy funds before, how do you plan to advance participants along the ABC continuum who enrolled and achieved low-level placement in past enrollment years?

+Accountability

-- The target population and the areas of Indianapolis to be served, including an explanation of the population's characteristics and unique barriers to work, and the number of youth and young adults to receive services; - The service elements to be delivered to participants directly by the respondent and the service elements for which partners will coordinate; - How the proposed services align with the skill requirements of regional job and career opportunities, including the education or training needed to develop the requisite job skills - foundational, occupational, and/or employability skills; - How the innovative methods of the proposed service delivery plan will ensure increased engagement of Opportunity Youth in the YES and lead to positive education, training, and employment outcomes; and - The coaching methods and practices used to assist participants with career advising, goal setting, education or training navigation, job readiness training, financial education and services, barrier identification and removal, motivational supports, job search and placement services, and job retention and career advancement supports; - The assessment tools and activities to be utilized to deliver employability (soft) skills, labor market information, resumes, applications, cover letters, job search and interview skills, etc.; - The work experiences and career-connected learning activities to be offered and the partners established to deliver these opportunities; - Current experience with ICC and ETO and/or the technical assistance needs of key management and staff to build organizational capacity to fully implement the required management information systems for client tracking; - The plan to collect data for timely entry into ICC and ETO; - The plan for ensuring data integrity and quality maintenance of required documentation and client files for reporting and monitoring, and the practices for limiting and procedures for correcting errors in a timely manner; and - The methodology for projecting outcomes on the key performance and community indicators used to evaluate YES. - iv.
+- Current experience with ICC and ETO and/or the technical assistance needs of key management and staff to build organizational capacity to fully implement the required management information systems for client tracking; - The plan to collect data for timely entry into ICC and ETO; - The plan for ensuring data integrity and quality maintenance of required documentation and client files for reporting and monitoring, and the practices for limiting, and procedures for correcting, errors in a timely manner; and - The methodology for projecting outcomes on the key performance and community indicators used to evaluate YES Indy; - Please complete Attachment F with key performance indicators and Talent Bound expected outputs for a 1 contract year period iv.
+Diversity, Equity, and Inclusion are making a commitment to advance diversity, equity and inclusion efforts.

+EmployIndy is committed to create a diversified, equitable, and inclusive multi-cultural workplace environment throughout our ecosystem to create an authentic community.
+We will be awarding points to organizations who v.
 Budget and Budget Narrative

+- 1. Has the respondent made an expressed commitment to DEI? - 2.
+Has it authorized DEI in organizational policy? - 3.
+Has it implemented DEI practices in its operations? - 4.
+Has it implemented DEI practices in programmatic areas? - 5.
+Does it utilize accountability mechanisms to monitor DEI?